 - ½ cup fresh parsley, chopped

 - ½-3/4 cup small pasta, such as alphabet noodles, pastina or orzo

 - Salt & pepper to taste

-Heat a large stock pot over medium high heat.
+- Heat a large stock pot over medium high heat.
 Add meat and sear to a nice brown, add a little water and scrape bits off bottom, let brown slightly and pour off browned broth into a bowl.
 Turn meat and sear each side, adding water and pouring off browned broth as you go.
 This broth is rich and adds a nice depth to the soup but is also totally optional.

-Add alphabet noodles and cook for 15 minutes or as directed on package. (pastina can also be substituted and cuts the cooking time to about 6 minutes)
+- Add alphabet noodles and cook for 15 minutes or as directed on package. (pastina can also be substituted and cuts the cooking time to about 6 minutes)

-Serve hot with a side of warm bread.
+- Serve hot with a side of warm bread or crackers.

 This post has been updated with new photos and more information.
 It was originally published on January 7, 2018.